zng-ui/zng-template/README.md

 ### Prebuilt View-Process

 This project uses the `"view_prebuilt"` Cargo feature.
-It downloads a prebuilt view-process library from the [zng repository] on the first build and bundles it.
+It downloads a prebuilt view-process library from the [zng repository] on the first build and embeds it.

 If you prefer to build it yourself, change the Cargo feature to `"view"` and install all build dependencies described in the [zng repository].
 Also override the `profile.dev.package.zng-view` crate `opt-level`, the renderer has a noticeable